-- A. Net win shall mean the total amount wagered in Class III gaming, less the amount. paid out in prizes, including the actual cost of non-cash prizes, which shall mean any personal property distributed to a patron as the results of a specific legitimate wager.
-Commencing on June 30, 2004, and on each June 30, thereafter, the Tribe shall make annual payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
-The Tribe shall pay an amount to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
-In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.1. above, plus one-half of the difference described in paragraph A.3. below. - 3.
-In the event the Tribe's net win falls within the transition plateau described in paragraph A.2. above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of paragraph A.1. above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for the Lac Courte Oreilles educational system including, but not limited to, the Lac Courte Oreilles Ojibwa Community College, Lac Courte Oreilles Ojibwe School, Lac Courte Oreilles Head Start, and the Lac Courte Oreilles Higher Education Department as appropriated by the Tribe. - 4.
-In the event the net win of the Tribe exceeds \$40,000,000 per annum, the Tribe shall make annual payments based upon the schedule below:
+- A. Net win shall mean the total amount wagered in Class III gaming, less the amount paid out in prizes, including the actual cost of non-cash prizes, which shall mean any personal property distributed to a patron as the results of a specific legitimate wager.
+Commencing on December 31, 2003, and each December 31 thereafter, the Tribe shall make annual payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
+The Tribe shall make payment to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
+In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.1. above plus one-half of the difference described in paragraph A.3. below.

+- 3. In the event the Tribe's net win falls within the transition plateau described in paragraph A.2., above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of A.1., above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for educational or social service purposes as appropriated by the Tribe. - 4.
+In the event that the net win of the Tribe exceeds \$40,000,000; payment to the State shall be based upon the schedule below: